gully/decotengu/doc/design.rst

 Core Calculations
 -----------------
-The central class of DecoTengu library design is :class:`Engine
-<decotengu.Engine>` class (DecoTengu engine).
-It is used to start
-calculations and is responsible to pass data between various classes of the library.
+The central class of DecoTengu library design is DecoTengu engine class :class:`Engine <decotengu.Engine>`.
+It is used to start calculations and is responsible to pass data between various classes of the library.

 The :class:`decotengu.model.ZH_L16_GF` abstract class implements Buhlmann decompression model with gradient factors by Erik Baker (ZH-L16-GF).
 It